-^{64 21} USC Section 355 (j)(2)(B)(ii)-(iv).
-In addition, ANDA applicants can also include a statement in their ANDAs that a listed patent claiming a method of use of an approved drug product does not claim a use for which the ANDA applicant is seeking approval.65 The ANDA applicant then omits or 'carves out' the patented use from its proposed label for its generic product.
-In general, by using this 'skinny' label approach, the ANDA applicant may avoid a claim of infringement with respect to a patent claiming the use that has been carved out.
-If the NDA owner files an infringement action within 45 days of the receipt of a Paragraph IV notice, FDA approval of the generic application is stayed for a period of 30 months while the patent dispute is litigated.66 For new drugs that have NCE exclusivity (explained in Section III.i), the stay of FDA approval extends until seven and a half years after NDA approval.67 A court may order that this period be shorter or longer 'because either party to the action failed to reasonably cooperate in expediting the action'.68 The 30-month stay of generic approval provides time for the NDA owner and ANDA filer to litigate patent issues prior to final FDA approval of the ANDA and therefore prior to sales of the generic drug.
+30 months while the patent dispute is litigated.74 For new drugs that have NCE exclusivity (explained in Section III.i), the stay of FDA approval extends until seven and a half years after NDA approval.75 A court may order that this period be shorter or longer 'because either party to the action failed to reasonably cooperate in expediting the action'.76 The 30-month stay of generic approval provides time for the NDA owner and ANDA filer to litigate patent issues prior to final FDA approval of the ANDA and therefore prior to sales of the generic drug.
 The actions are generally tried to the court and not a jury because there are no monetary damages prior to generic launch.
 However, if the generic launches 'at risk' because, for example, the 30-month stay has expired, the case can be tried to a jury.
-If an Orange Book-listed patent is held valid and infringed, the district court will order that the effective date of generic approval will be not be earlier than the expiration date of the patent.
-The district court can also grant injunctive relief to prevent the commercial manufacture, use, offer to sell or sale within the United States, or importation into the United States of the infringing product and can also award monetary damages if there has been a commercial sale of the generic product.69 Decisions of the district courts in Hatch-Waxman patent litigations are appealable to the United States Court of Appeals for the Federal Circuit. ii Patent linkage under the BPCIA Like the Hatch-Waxman Amendments, the BPCIA provides for a mechanism for innovator companies and biosimilar applicants to litigate patent disputes prior to the commercial sale of the biosimilar product.
-The filing of an application for a biosimilar version of an innovator biologic product is also an artificial act of infringement and the innovator company has available to it essentially the same remedies if such infringement is proven.70 However, the patent dispute resolution mechanism for biosimilar applicants, set out in 42 USC Section 262(1), is very different from the mechanism under the Hatch-Waxman Amendments.
-The BPCIA does not provide for the listing of patents by the innovator of a biologic product (reference product sponsor (RPS)) in an FDA publication (the FDA has developed a 'Purple Book' that lists licensed biologics and biosimilars, and their corresponding exclusivities), so there is no public notice to potential biosimilar applicants of patents that the innovator deems relevant to the biologic product in question.
-Instead, the BPCIA provides a mechanism that commences when the biosimilar applicant provides a copy of its application ^{65 21} USC Section 355(j)(2)(A)(viii).
+If an Orange Book-listed patent is held valid and infringed, the district court will order that the effective date of generic approval will not be earlier than the expiry date of the patent.
+The district court can also grant injunctive relief to prevent the commercial manufacture, use, offer to sell or sale within the United States, or importation into the United States of the infringing product and can also award monetary damages if there has been a commercial sale of the generic product.77 Decisions of the district courts in Hatch-Waxman patent litigations are appealable to the United States Court of Appeals for the Federal Circuit. ii Patent linkage under the BPCIA Like the Hatch-Waxman Amendments, the BPCIA provides for a mechanism for innovator companies and biosimilar applicants to litigate patent disputes prior to the commercial sale of the biosimilar product.
+The filing of an application for a biosimilar version of an innovator biologic product is also an artificial act of infringement and the innovator company has available to it essentially the same remedies if such infringement is proven.78 However, the patent dispute resolution mechanism for biosimilar applicants, set out in 42 USC Section 262(1), is very different from the mechanism under the Hatch-Waxman Amendments.
+The BPCIA provides a mechanism that commences when the biosimilar applicant provides a copy of its application to the RPS under a confidentiality arrangement.
+Within 60 days of receipt of a biosimilar application, the RPS provides a list of patents for which it 'believes a claim of patent infringement could be reasonably asserted' against the biosimilar product.
+Thereafter, the BPCIA provides for a multi-step phased process by which the ^{74 21} USC Section 355(j)(5)(b)(3).